 1976 – 1999

 Within a year, the New York Giants emblem was updated again.
-The uppercase “NY” was itself replaced a season later by the team nickname written out in navy blue on a white background with a thin red outline.
+The uppercase “NY” was replaced a season later by the team nickname written out in navy blue on a white background with a thin red outline.
 All elements are conjoint in meeting points.
 There is a wide underline of the same color as the team nickname under the letters.
 This change was sparked by the team moving its operations to the Meadowlands in New Jersey.

 2000 – present